Near the 1911 Revolution monument

 with teachings of old masters woven into our skin,

-would the light make sense?
-Would the music?
+would the light make sense? would the music?

-for us to raise our droopy lids
+or if this serenade is for us to raise our droopy lids

-at a sky streaked with rockets and reflection?
+at a sky streaked with rockets and reflection,

-Who can say?
+who can say?
 I only know these dulcet notes

 are enough to moisten an old woman’s eyes